|Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 Ringing uses many special terms.
 Some of them are unique to ringing while others are ordinary words given a special meaning.
 The original list (~650 entries) was not exhaustive, but I tried to include most of the words and phrases you might hear used in the tower, especially practical everyday ringing terms.
 David Struckett's Dictionary of Campanology (1985), which lists some 600 terms about bells, bell history and ringing (as well as a list of bell founders - with dates - and a bibliography of books on bells and ringing) proved a valuable source of inspiration for the original printed version, but with conscious omission of some terms connected with bell history, bell archaeology or bell founding, and a few obsolete terms.
 In some cases, the definition was simplified.
 Since putting the glossary online I have extended it to make it more complete (~850 terms) and included more definitions of technical terms.

 Where it assists with clarity, a definition is annotated to indicate a part of speech. (n) = noun, (vb) = verb, (adj) = adjective, (adv) = adverb.
 Words or phrases that are defined within the glossary are shown as links to the relevant definition.
-Where there are references to numbered sections or figures these relate to sections and figures within The Tower Handbook.
+Where there are references to numbered figures or sections these relate to the figures or sections within The Tower Handbook.
+Diagrams in the Glossary (section 15) are repeated here .

 |Back to top||Return to Home page|